 Pupils may as part of their learning experience, stay for short periods with a host family (homestay) e.g. as part of a foreign exchange visit or sports tour.
 We will ensure the suitability of the adults in their respective families who will be responsible for the visiting child during the stay.
-See m) So called 'honour-based' abuse n) Missing/Absent from Education or Missing from

-'Recruitment' in Bentley Wood Suite of HR Policies for further details on our specific duties.
+See 'Recruitment' in Bentley Wood Suite of HR Policies for further details on our specific duties.